MASCOT ELIGIBILITY AND VOTING PROCESS

 6. Time of Election: The duly authorized representatives of the MHOF shall call for ballots to be created from February through March.
 Voting shall take place during the month of April, annually, with results finalized no later than April 30 of each year.
 The vote shall then be tabulated by the duly authorized representatives of the MHOF and the Executive Committee.

 7. Certification of Election Results: The results of the election shall be certified by a representative of the National Mascot Hall of Fame.
-The results shall be released for publication on the date of the MHOF Fur Tie Annual Fundraiser event in Whiting, Indiana held annually in December.
+The results shall be released for publication Friday, November 5, 2021 during the MHOF Annual Fundraiser event in Whiting, Indiana.

 8. Amendments: The Board of Directors of the National Mascot Hall of Fame (and Whiting Entertainment Center) reserves the right to revoke, alter or amend these rules at any time.